ivangfr/springboot-ldap-testcontainers/README.md

 # `springboot-ldap`

-The goal of this project is to create a simple `Spring-Boot` REST API, called `simple-service`, and secure it with `Spring Security LDAP` module.
+The goal of this project is to create a simple [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/)
+REST API, called `simple-service`, and secure it with `Spring Security LDAP` module.

-## Microservice
+## Application

 ### simple-service

-Spring-Boot Java Web application that exposes two endpoints:
+`Spring Boot` Java Web application that exposes two endpoints:
-- `/api/public`: endpoint that can be access by anyone, it is not secured;
+- `/api/public`: that can be access by anyone, it is not secured;
-- `/api/private`: endpoint that can just be accessed by users authenticated with valid LDAP credentials.
+- `/api/private`: that can just be accessed by users authenticated with valid LDAP credentials.

 ## Start Environment